ToplinkGlobalCollege/2025-PRO-TLGC-CATALYST-TEAM/docs/robot information.md

 # Power System
 ## Main Power Source
-We’ve powered our self-driving car using the EV3 rechargeable battery, which provides a stable energy supply to ensure smooth and consistent operation.
+We’ve powered our self driving car using the EV3 rechargeable battery, which provides a stable energy supply to ensure smooth and consistent operation.
 This battery serves as the main power source for our robot.
 <img width="1335" height="1696" alt="Battery Source" src="https://github.com/user-attachments/assets/5939e7b1-b03f-4d41-bfef-d27653e3c9d5" />

 ## Voltage and Current Details